Your general physician may instruct you to visit a gastroenterologist if you suffer from symptoms such as:

 5. Abdominal Pain and Bloating

 Infrequent mild abdominal pain and bloating may not be the cause enough to consult a specialist.
-But, if abdominal pain occurs after every meal or it is accompanied by nausea or painful bowel movements, please inform your physician.
+But, if abdominal pain occurs after every meal or is accompanied by nausea or painful bowel movements, please inform your physician.
 As they may decide to refer you to a gastroenterologist for further investigations.

 6. Oesophageal Pain or Difficulty Swallowing